-If you're looking for a smaller, close-knit residence or academic home base, then one of Waterloo's University Colleges may be for you!
+If you're looking for a smaller, community-oriented residence or academic home, then one of Waterloo's University Colleges may be for you!

-- Smaller communities with residence rooms for approximately 200 students each.
+- Smaller communities with 150-300 students in residence

 Conrad Grebel University College

 St. Paul's University College

 How do you apply to live at a University College?

 Renison, St. Jerome's, and St. Paul's are part of Waterloo's residence guarantee for first-year and transfer students.
 If you're interested in living at Conrad Grebel, you'll need to apply directly to residence at Grebel.